rocketk/jorm/README.md

 ```
 You can see that this enum type has an annotation `@JormCustomEnum`, and 2 methods: `int getValue()` and `static Gender parse(Object rawValue)`.
 These two methods actually correspond to the two processes of "Java enum object -> database storage value" and "database storage value -> Java enum object".

-In this example, we use the numeric type as the storage type in the database (the actual storage type in the database may be `int` `tinyint`, etc.).
+In above example, we use the numeric type as the storage type in the database (the actual storage type in the database may be `int` `tinyint`, etc.).
 Compared to saving enumeration type literals, the numbers obviously take up less space.

-Of course you don't have to use numeric types, in fact, `getValue()` can return any type.
+Of course, you can also use any other type rather than numeric types, just change the return type of `getValue()`.

 The names of `getValue()` and `parse(Object rawValue)` can also be modified, see `JormCustomEnum.valueMethod` and `JormCustomEnum.parseMethod`
 #### Array & List